JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 Multiplatform module can't be self-sufficient, and you'll need to implement the common interface in a different module.

 <!-- If you're interested in having this functionality expanded to a shared module, please vote for this issue in Youtrack and describe your use case. -->

-## What's next?

-For more examples and information on the expect/actual mechanism, see [Expected and actual declarations](multiplatform-expect-actual.md).